watashi/fbghc/docs/users_guide/phases.rst

     Windows, position-independent code is never used so the flag is a no-op on that platform.

+.. ghc-flag:: -fexternal-dynamic-refs
+    :shortdesc: Generate code for linking against dynamic libraries
+    :type: dynamic
+    :category: codegen

+    When generating code, assume that entities imported from a different module might be dynamically linked.
+This flag is enabled automatically by :ghc-flag:`-dynamic`.

 .. ghc-flag:: -fPIE
     :type: dynamic
     :category: codegen